 - Practice techniques through interactive exercises and develop an action plan to put those strategies into practice

-This program is the foundation of IHHP’s learning curriculum for helping you lead and perform under pressure; it is followed by the Performing Under Pressure: The Science of Doing Your Best When it Matters Most and Performing Under Pressure: The Three Conversations of Leadership.
+This program is the foundation of IHHP’s learning curriculum for helping you lead and perform under pressure; it is followed by the Performing Under Pressure and The Three Conversations of Leadership.

 - Clearly outline the business case for developing emotional intelligence